NCAR/python-tutorial/source/tutorials/beginner.rst

 21. What did we just see?
 What is the data object?
 What type is data?
 How do we find out?

-    Add the following to the DEBUG section of our script:
+    Change the DEBUG section of our script to:

     .. code-block:: python
-       :lineno-start: 10
+       :lineno-start: 6

        # DEBUG
        print(type(data))